-To see the details, find the icon at the right bottom and click it to change it to a state rank.
 The biggest interest came from Western Australia followed by Queensland, New South Wales, Victoria, and South Australia.
 When I reviewed other products and services for my blog, the state gap was not this close, which means people in all the major Australian states searched about cardless cash quite evenly.

 Even though cardless cash has all those positive features, will it be perfectly safe?
 As I researched the service, I found a few fraud cases.

 This Yahoo Finance news article introduces a fraud case using an SMS message.
 This case happened to Commonwealth Bank’s customers.
 The text message allured the customers to check the CBA’s cardless cash feature by fakely offering $500.
 The article shared the actual message that goes, “NetBank Alert: Help us to test the CommBank app and get a $500 bonus”.
 Then, it showed a link to a fake CBA website with a more detailed message.